What to Do after Embryo Transfer to Increase Success?

 Can you walk around after IVF transfer?

 Yes.
-You can resume your daily activities, such as going for walks, going to work, and doing the everyday chores at home after the IVF transfer.
+After the IVF transfer, you can resume your daily activities, such as going for walks, working, and doing the everyday chores at home.
 However, be careful not to put pressure on your stomach when walking and doing household.

 Is climbing the stairs harmful after the embryo transfer?